- Extrovert or Introvert?

 As the facilitator circled the table asking the typical questions, such as “Where are you from?” and “What do you do?”
 I felt like I was being a bit oppositional.
 If I admitted to being born in Indiana, anyone who … Continue reading

 After watching a fifth grader standing confident before a class full of peers and parents to deliver a poised speech on Oklahoma, I got to watch my own son mumble through a presentation on Maryland.
 Now, his was actually more organized, including economy, … Continue reading

 While working with the development of a secondary language arts and literature curriculum, I had a co-worker say “If you don’t live by the 6 + 1 trait writing model, we are not going to get along.”
 At the time … Continue reading

 “To cheat or not to cheat, that is the question Whether ’tis nobler to in the mind to suffer The sleepless nights of outrageous homework Or to take arms against a … Continue reading

-Recently I took my daughter to National Portfolio day in Dallas, where over 50 leading art colleges were present to review students’ art work – a sort of hotbed of creative students.
-My daughter quickly realized that while considered extremely … Continue reading
+A few years ago, my daughter and I visited the National Portfolio day in Dallas.
+Over fifty leading art colleges were present to review students’ art work – a sort of hotbed of the creative future.
+My daughter quickly realized … Continue reading